evance-mose/Interoperability-between-the-two-systems/README.md

-# FastAPI MongoDB and MySQL Integration
+# Integration of FastAPI with both MongoDB and MySQL enables interoperability between the two systems.

 This README provides a brief overview of how to integrate and achieve interoperability between MongoDB and MySQL databases in a FastAPI application.
 Combining these two databases can offer flexibility and scalability for your data storage needs.